 Conclusion

 A good "without a car" page is not lifestyle copy.
 It is a service page.
-It helps teens judge what is actually possible, from the city library to Gaisberg, from local bus routes to whether getting home later will still work.
+It helps teens judge what is actually possible, from the city library to the Volksgarten, from local bus routes to whether getting home later will still work.

 Sources & Links